Fluvial-UMass/swot-ml/README.md

 ### Configuration file
 All options for dataset creation, model hyperparameters, training progress, logging, etc. can be configured in a yaml file.
-These details are not exhaustively documented, but the [example config files](./runs/_examples/) provide an overview of what is possible.
-This structure was inspired by [NeuralHydrology](https://neuralhydrology.readthedocs.io/en/latest/usage/config.html) although the implementation is fairly different.
+These details are not exhaustively documented, but the [example config files](./runs/_examples/) provide some example uses.
+The full listing of potential options is only documented in the [the Config validation class](./src/config/config.py).

 ### Set up data files
 You will need at a minimum, two types of data to train the model, with another two types depending on model configuration: